Quantum Company Navigator

 Investment Tracker

-VC & Investor Directory
+VC (Venture Capital) & Investor Directory

 Beyond company profiles, the platform maintains a directory of quantum-focused venture capital firms and investors.
 This section profiles leading quantum investors including Quantonation, QAI Ventures, Quantacet, DCVC, and others who are actively deploying capital into the quantum sector.
 Each investor profile includes fund details, investment focus, and portfolio companies.